A "Shaftesburyian" Project

 "Finding Hope."
 Forthcoming in Canadian Journal of Philosophy.
 [Draft]

 "Desiring Under the Proper Guise." with Mark Schroeder.
 Forthcoming in Oxford Studies in Metaethics.
 [Draft]

 "A Perceptual Theory of Hope." with Katie Stockdale. in Ergo, an Open Access Journal of Philosophy (2018).
 [Final Version]

 "Hope."
 Forthcoming in International Encyclopedia of Ethics.
 Ed.
 Hugh LaFollette.
 Wiley-Blackwell.

 "Hope, Enthusiasm, and Excitement." with Hunter Threadgill and Philip Gable.
 Commissioned for the Routledge Handbook of Emotion Theory, ed.
 Andrea Scarantino.
 [Awaiting final review]

 "Hope." with Katie Stockdale. in 1000-Word Philosophy: An Introductory Anthology [Final Version]

 Work Under Review

-"The Intersection of Hopes and Dreams" (draft available upon request)
+Paper on hope and belief (draft available upon request)

 Real Sentimentalism (book manuscript)